 Direct links to information relevant to home-educated applicants:

 I do not receive any compensation for inclusions on this list.
-It is completely random and not intended as endorsement or advertisement; simply as a helpful tool to aid and encourage.
+It is completely random--I add to the list as I research and work with families.
+This list is not intended as endorsement or advertisement; simply as a helpful tool to aid and encourage.

 High school is not a one-size-fits all experience.
 The journey is unique for every student.
 Celebrate High School equips parents and students of any educational philosophy with easy-to-follow explanations, ready-to-use examples, and parent testimonials.